Skip to main content

 The Dominos Village playground

-• The Domino's Village, the second on-site patient housing facility, opened to families October 10, after six years of planning, working alongside patients and families and institution-wide collaboration.
-The Domino’s Village Clinic also opened, featuring a medication-dispensing kiosk
+• The Domino's Village, the second on-site patient housing facility, opened to families in 2023 after six years of planning, working alongside patients and families and institution-wide collaboration.
+The Domino’s Village Clinic also opened, featuring a medication-dispensing kiosk.

 • In 2023, St. Jude broke ground on two new 15-story towers that will ultimately become the site of the outpatient clinic and clinical office buildings.
-The construction will take several years and has required the cooperation of several different departments to mitigate logistics, parking, and security.
+The construction will take several years and requires the cooperation of several different departments to mitigate logistics, parking, and security.

 • St. Jude @ Work is the process of defining a sustainable strategy and corresponding policy for different working models at St. Jude.
 This is part of the ongoing effort to attract and retain employees and advance Project 2300.